lakshyashastri/lksh/README.md

   - ls ~/includes handle: handle ~ everywhere by replacing it with ROOT in string using [this](https://stackoverflow.com/questions/32496497/standard-function-to-replace-character-or-substring-in-a-char-array)
   - **ls colour coding not working when ls'ing outside current dir (down)**
   - `ls -al ..` vs `ls -a -l ..`
-  - `ls -l` wiggly: probably because hard links
+  - `ls -l` wiggly: because hard links: right align that as well
   - colour `ls -l` output

 - handle guidelines